MatthewKosloski/covert-chameleon/README.md

 The interpreter has all of the functionality included in Magnetic Moose (interpretation of fully parenthesized arithmetic expressions) but adds the following:

 - A `let` expression that creates a lexical scope and binds values to identifiers within the scope
-- Control flow structures (if-else, for-loop, and while-loop)
+- Control flow structures (if-then-else and if-elif-else)
 - Relational (e.g, `>=`) and logical (e.g., `==`, 'or', 'and') operators
 - Boolean data types (`true` and `false`)
 - Null data type (`null`)